freeradical13/freeradical13.github.io/index.md

 Examples of damage:

+* DNA replication may pair the wrong nucleotides.
-* Ultraviolet light photons (UVB and UVC) may cause two consecutive pyrimidine bases (TT [most common] or CC) to create an unneeded covalent bond called a [pyrimidine dimer][] because of the less stable single ring bases than purines.
+* Ultraviolet light photons (UVB and UVC) may cause two consecutive pyrimidine bases (TT [most common] or CC) to create an unneeded covalent bond called a [pyrimidine dimer][] (most commonly a thymine dimer) because of the less stable single ring bases than purines.
 The additional covalent bond can disrupt replication.

 Types of repair:

+* [Nucleotide Excision Repair][] fixes a wrongly paired nucleotide in one strand such as pyrimidine dimers or an error caused during replication ([Mismatch Repair][]) by removing the wrong bases using [Nuclease][] and then using DNA polymerase to recreate the removed portion from the complementary strand and the sugar-phosphate backbone is bonded with DNA Ligase.
 * In some organisms, light-activated [Photolyases][] break pyrimidine dimer bonds.
-* [Nucleotide Excision Repair][] fixes damage in one strand such as pyrimidine dimers by removing the damaged bases and then using DNA polymerase to recreate the removed portion from the complementary strand.
 * [Base Excision Repair][] fixes damage to single bases such as oxidation by removing the bases and then using DNA polymerase to recreate them.
 * [DNA Mismatch Repair][] fixes wrongly inserted, deleted or mismatched bases created during DNA replication.